Rogue One: Development

 In May 2016, reports emerged the film would undergo five weeks of reshoots with Tony Gilroy writing additional scenes, as well as acting as a second-unit director under Edwards.
 With input from Edwards, Gilroy oversaw the edit and additional photography of the film which tackled several issues, including the ending.
 In August, Gilroy was given screenplay credit alongside Weitz and was paid $5 million for his work on the film.
 Additionally, Christopher McQuarrie, Scott Z. Burns, and Michael Arndt all contributed to the script at various stages in development.

 In July 2016, discussing whether the film would feature an opening crawl, Kathleen Kennedy said, "we're in the midst of talking about it, but I don't think these [anthology] films will have an opening crawl."
 Edwards explained that the film was "supposed to be different than the saga films," and that "This film is born out of a crawl. ...
 There's this feeling that if we did a crawl, then it'll create another movie."
 In November 2016, Kennedy confirmed the film would not feature an opening crawl, instead beginning in "a way that is traditional, with just the title."

-At the 2016 Star Wars Celebration, Edwards said the title had three meanings: "a military sign," referring to the Red Squadron from A New Hope; "the 'rogue' one" of the franchise, given it is the first film to not be part of the main saga; and a description of Jyn Erso's personality.
+At the 2016 Star Wars Celebration, Edwards said that the film's title had three underlying meanings: "a military sign," referring to the Red Squadron from A New Hope; "the 'rogue' one" of the franchise, given it is the first film to not be part of the main saga; and a description of Jyn Erso's personality.

 Casting

-In January 2015, The Hollywood Reporter stated numerous actresses, including Tatiana Maslany, Rooney Mara, and Felicity Jones were being tested for the film's lead.
-In February 2015, it was announced Jones was in final talks to star in the film, while Aaron Paul and Édgar Ramírez were being eyed for the male lead role.
-In March 2015, Jones was officially cast.
-In March 2015, Deadline Hollywood reported a rumor that Ben Mendelsohn was being considered for a lead role.
-The next month, TheWrap reported that Sam Claflin was being eyed for a role, while Riz Ahmed was in negotiations to join the film.
-In May, Mendelsohn, Ahmed, and Diego Luna were added to the cast of the film, in the lead roles.
-Forest Whitaker was added to the cast in June 2015.
-In July 2015, Jonathan Aris was cast to play Senator Jebel.
+In January 2015, The Hollywood Reporter stated numerous actresses, including Tatiana Maslany, Rooney Mara, and Felicity Jones were being assessed for the film's lead.
+In February 2015, it was announced that Jones was in final talks to star in the film, while Aaron Paul and Édgar Ramírez were being eyed for the male lead role.
+In March 2015, Jones was officially cast as Jyn Erso.
+In March 2015, it was rumored that Ben Mendelsohn was being considered for a lead role.
+The next month, it was reported that Sam Claflin was being looked at for an unspecified role, while Riz Ahmed was in negotiations to join the film.
+In May, Mendelsohn, Ahmed, and Diego Luna were added to the cast in lead roles of the film.
+Forest Whitaker was cast in June 2015.
+In July 2015, Jonathan Aris was chosen to play Senator Jebel.
 Genevieve O'Reilly was cast as Mon Mothma, reprising her role from Star Wars: Episode III – Revenge of the Sith.
 James Earl Jones was confirmed to return as the voice of Darth Vader in June 2016.